powerman/Narada/README.md

     Variable files required for Narada and your project.
 Will be included in backup, but not in updates.

-## Team development and versioning project
+## Team development and versioning Narada 1.x project

+__WARNING!__
+Everything in this section is related only to Narada 1.x projects.
+These files/directories doesn't exists in current Narada projects.

 - `config/version`